 - In a medium bowl, mix together flour, salt, baking soda and cream of tarter.
 Set aside.

-- In the bowl of a stand mixer, cream butter and both sugars together until light and fluffy; about 1 minute.
+- In the bowl of a stand mixer, cream butter, 1 ¼ cups granulated sugar and the powdered sugar together until light and fluffy; about 1 minute.
 Slowly add in oil while mixer is on.
 Add in eggs, one at a time, then add vanilla extract.
 Mix until just combined.

 - Gradually add flour mixture to the wet mixture until just combined.

-- Roll dough into 2-inch balls and place on prepared baking sheets.
-(I fit 8 balls per cookie sheet)
+- Scoop two scoops of dough with a small cookie scoop.
+Roll both scoops into one ball then place on prepared baking sheets.
+(I fit 9 balls per cookie sheet)

-- Pour 1/4 cup granulated sugar into a small bowl.
-Take a drinking glass that is about 2 1/2 inches wide, and dip the bottom of the glass into the sugar.
-Press the glass into the ball of dough to flatten dough into 1/2 inch thickness.
+- Pour the remaining 1/4 cup granulated sugar into a small bowl.
+Take a drinking glass that is about 3 inches wide, and dip the bottom of the glass into water then dip into the sugar.
+Press the glass into each ball of dough to flatten into 1/2- inch thickness.
 (This will give the dough the jagged edges) Repeat process with all dough balls.

 - Bake cookies for only 8 to 9 minutes.
-Don't overbake.
-The short baking time is what makes them soft and amazing!
+Don't over-bake.
+(The short baking time is what makes them soft and amazing!)
 Remove cookies from oven and let cool on baking sheets.
 No need to transfer to wire rack.
-Cool cookies completely.
-Once cooled store covered in fridge until ready to frost and eat.
+Once cooled, store cookies covered in fridge until ready to frost and eat.
+(They can also be stored at room temperature.)